The Teaching of Reading

 Guided Reading is used to develop fluency in reading and comprehension skills.
 Children are exposed to a variety of text types.
 They read short extracts whilst answering questions to help them comprehend the text, through; previewing, self-questioning, making connections, visualising, knowing how words work, monitoring, summarising and evaluating.

-Comprehension is taught as a lesson each week, with the children practising the skills each day thereafter.
+Guided Reading is taught as a lesson each day, with the children practising skills taught through focused activities.

 Children have weekly opportunities to choose a library book to take home.
 The main purpose of library books is that they are fun and help children to develop a love of books.
 Children are able to choose any book, regardless of reading ability, which we hope that you will enjoy sharing and reading together.